darint00/informix-misc/README.md

 * #### listener.mqtt

     Program examples to insert into the Informix database using the MQTT Wire Listener.
-Python and Node examples to insert into Timeseries.
+Python and Node examples to insert into **Timeseries**.

+test